VictorT-GitHub/Becode_StarTup/README.md

 Return all conversations data of the currently logged in user.
 Conversations data contains their messages data as well.
 Automatically selects the current user by his id contained in his authentication cookie.
-AuthorID and the two UsersID provide users email, firstname, lastname, birthday, motto, createdAt.
+AuthorID and the two UsersID also provide users email, firstname, lastname, birthday, motto, createdAt.

 ### Get one conversation